TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 38/Isaiah 38.13.md

 ---

-I quieted [myself] until morning; as a lion, so he breaketh all my bones: From day even to night wilt thou make an end of me.
+I waited patiently until morning.
+He breaks all my bones like a lion.
+From day even to night you will make an end of me.